 How to find screenshots on Mac

-There are any number of reasons why you might want to take screenshots on a Mac, from saving evidence of an online purchase, to grabbing an image of an error message when something goes wrong.
+There are a number of reasons why you might want to take screenshots on a Mac, from saving evidence of an online purchase to grabbing an image of an error message when something goes wrong.

 Where do Mac screenshots go?

 By default, when you take a screenshot, it’s given the name “Screenshot” followed by the date and time it was taken.
 And it’s saved on the Desktop.
-So to find it, you just have to look on your Desktop or open a Finder window, choose Desktop in the sidebar and look for it there.
+So to find it, you just have to look on your Desktop or open the Finder window, choose Desktop in the sidebar, and look for it there.

 Check your Desktop

-- Alternatively, open Finder and select Desktop tab in the sidebar
+- Alternatively, open Finder and select the Desktop tab in the sidebar.